muaz-khan/WebRTC-Experiment/RecordRTC/README.md

 #### RecordRTC: WebRTC audio/video recording / [Demo](https://www.webrtc-experiment.com/RecordRTC/)

-[RecordRTC](https://www.webrtc-experiment.com/RecordRTC.js) allows you record audio and/or video streams.
+**RecordRTC** is a library for cross-browser audio/video recording.

 =

-**For cross-browser audio/video recording; try:** [https://github.com/streamproc/MediaStreamRecorder](MediaStreamRecorder.js)

-=

 ##### Features

-1. You can record audio in WAV format
+1. You can record audio in WAV/OGG format
 2. You can record video in WebM format
 3. You can record video as animated GIF image

-Other features are:

-1. Writes recorded file on disk and returns file URL
-2. It is your choice to get file URL, DataURL, or a real `Blob` object

 =